grnet/okeanos-LoD/webapp/api-doc/LambdaInstanceStatus.md

 status | The status of lambda instance | PENDING

 The possible values of the keyword status are:
-STARTED, STOPPED, PENDING, STARTING, STOPING, DESTROYING, DESTROYED, SCALING_UP, SCALING_DOWN.
+STARTED, STOPPED, PENDING, STARTING, STOPING, DESTROYING, DESTROYED, SCALING_UP, SCALING_DOWN, FAILED.

 ## Example